Check your tenancy agreement

 Shared houses

-If you rent a room in a shared house, your landlord can enter the shared areas without telling you before they come.
+If you only have agreements for your own rooms, your landlord can enter shared areas without telling you first.

 They should only come into the building if there is a good reason.
 For example, for repairs.